Australia national rugby league team: 2010s

-Australia couldn't equal that feat despite another Anzac Test win in 2014.
+Australia could not equal that feat despite another Anzac Test win in 2014.
 Later that year, Australia co-hosted the 2014 Four Nations with New Zealand.
 They took on the Kiwis in the second of the double-header clashes at Suncorp Stadium.
 However Australia's record against the Kiwis at the venue continued to be a negative one after another defeat made it three defeats in the past four meetings at the 'Cauldron'.
 This meant Australia were facing England in a must win game at AAMI Park in Melbourne.
 With many regulars missing, Sheens had to make decisions like naming an 18-year old in the team, who'd become the youngest player to play for Australia.
 Sione Mata'utia, aged 18 years and 129 days, eclipsed the previous record held by Israel Folau, since 2007, by 65 days when he played on debut for Australia against the 'Poms'.
 The match was headlined with controversy.
 In the last minute of the game, England put a grubber kick in the in-goal area, since they were desperate for a try as they were trailing by just four points.
 Australian fullback Greg Inglis had to force the ball dead due to incoming England attack but the video referees wanted to have another look and see whether or not it was Inglis or the incoming English winger Ryan Hall got the last touch on the ball.
 On the slow-motion replays it showed that Ryan Hall's right hand's little finger had put some downward pressure on the ball however in normal speed it was deemed 'inconclusive' by Australian officiating rules and therefore a NO TRY was given to the frustration of the English players and supporters but respect from Sheens and his Australian players.
 Had the try been awarded and England converted, it would have been Australia's first defeat to England since 1995, the first time they suffered back-to-back home defeats since 1970 and the first time they failed to qualify for a tournament final since 1954.
 In their final round-robin fixture they dominated proceedings against the Samoans, who had been causing trouble for England and New Zealand in the tournament, to advance to the final which was held in New Zealand.
-However they couldn't get revenge for their defeat earlier in the tournament as Australia lost 18–22.
+However they could not get revenge for their defeat earlier in the tournament as Australia lost 18–22.